 NOTE 3: Step 10 is for future study in FS_NR_pos_enh2 in RAN WGs (RP-213588).

-11. LMF determines and/or verifies the location estimate of UE1 based on the positioning measurements obtained over both Uu and PC5.
+14. LMF determines and/or verifies the location estimate of UE1 based on the positioning measurements obtained over both Uu and PC5.

+15. LMF sends the location response to the GMLC including the UE1 location result via AMF.

+16. GMLC sends the location response to the AF including the UE1 location result.

+Editor’s Note: The current solution just support the UE1 and UE2 serving by the same LMF and for the case where the UE1 and UE2 have different serving AMF and LMF is FFS.

 6.8.4 Impacts on services, entities, and interfaces